The Dogu express: by train through Turkey

 As I retreated to my seat the rest of the passengers were still debating in the corridors.
 Men and women were divided in several female and male cabinets.
 I am not sure if I was supposed to be alone, but nobody else joined me.
 Once the train left we were soon rolling through a rugged landscape with a wonderful sunset.

-The scenery from Ankara to Kars
+Ankara to Kars

 I had a good nights sleep at the Dogu express and woke up to a frozen land.
 It was already April, but winter was still going on in the Anatolia highlands.
 From under my warm blankets I looked at the snow outside of my window.